Online Therapy for Cultural Identity

 • History and intergenerational trauma – The experiences your family or group has lived through (e.g., migration, discrimination, violence, or resilience) that get passed down in stories, beliefs, and behavior.

-Women of color often feel pressured to conform to a dominant culture, which can create confusion about their true cultural identity.
+For many women of color, it’s common to feel pressured to conform to dominant cultural norms.
+When this happens, it can create confusion about their personal identity.
 Balancing the desire for acceptance with the need to preserve cultural roots can be difficult.

-By exploring the complex details of who we are, we start to reveal the vibrant picture that shapes our identities.
+Taking the time to explore who we are helps reveal the vibrant picture that shapes our identities.

 I get it—it’s hard to share your story when you’re worried about being misunderstood.